Ross School

 Overview

-Ross School is a co-educational boarding (grades 6-12, PG) and day school (PN-Grade 12, PG) located on two beautiful campuses in East Hampton and Bridgehampton, about two hours east of New York City.
+Ross School is a co-educational boarding (6–12/PG) and day school (N–12/PG) with campuses in East Hampton and Bridgehampton, NY, two hours east of New York City.
+Our mission is to change the way education meets the future; to foster interdisciplinary, integrated thinking and innovative leadership; to engage fully in the global community; and to facilitate lifelong learning.
 The School offers a global, integrated curriculum with engaging courses in science, arts, mathematics, humanities, and wellness, while offering opportunities for independent study, competitive athletics, extracurricular activities, and travel.
-Ross School serves approximately 500 students in pre-nursery through grade 12 and postgraduate and attracts a world-class faculty.
+Ross School serves approximately 350 students in Nursery through Grade 12 and postgraduate and attracts a world-class faculty.

 Academics